redis/redis-doc/commands/eval.md

 Any additional input arguments **should not** represent names of keys.

 **Important:**
-to ensure the correct execution of scripts, both in standalone and clustered deployments, all names of keys that a script accesses must be explicitly provided as input key arguments.
+To ensure the correct execution of scripts, both in standalone and clustered deployments, all names of keys that a script accesses must be explicitly provided as input key arguments.
 The script **should only** access keys whose names are given as input arguments.
 Scripts **should never** access keys with programmatically-generated names or based on the contents of data structures stored in the database.
+If a key with expiry (TTL) exists at the start of eval, it will not get expired during the evaluation of a script.
+During the evaluation of a Lua script, TTL of a key can go down to zero.
+After that, it remains zero until the script terminates.

 Please refer to the [Redis Programmability](/topics/programmability) and [Introduction to Eval Scripts](/topics/eval-intro) for more information about Lua scripts.